 You can scroll down or up to see the other styles using the scroll bar and mouse pointer.

-To get a full view of all the Styles, just click on the “More” drop down below the down scroll bar.
+To get a full view of all the Styles, just click on the “More” drop-down below the down scroll bar.
 “Table Styles” group expands and you see all the pre-built styles for your table.
 There are three groups here:

-Light, Medium and Dark.
-When you find a style that will make your table look better, just take your mouse over that style; see the live preview and if it is okay, you just click on it to apply to your table.
+Light, Medium, and Dark.
+When you find a style that will make your table look better, just take your mouse over that style; see the live preview and if it is okay, you just click on it to apply it to your table.
 And you see the style of the table has been changed immediately.

 You can add more Styles to this list in three ways.